polywrap/documentation/docs/developers/start-here.md

 Web3 dApps are "heavy", executing a lot of business logic on behalf of protocols.
 In Web2, this same problem doesn't exist, since business logic can be executed on behalf of users on central servers.

 One solution to this Web3 problem are language specific SDKs for Web3 protocols.
 For example, IPFS has SDKs in many different languages (JavaScript, Python, Rust, Go, etc).

-However, a major downside to SDKs is that they all have to be maintained into the future.
+However, **there are many problems with language specific SDKs**.
+In short, they bloat applications, and create a "maintainability nightmare" due to the duplicate code in multiple languages needing to be maintained and upgraded into the future.
+For a full list of these shortcomings, see our ["Top 5 Headaches for Web3 Developers" article](https://hackernoon.com/top-5-headaches-for-web3-developers-br1334u4).

 Our goal is to get Web3 protocols developers to move away from language specific SDKs and develop Web3APIs in their place.